 It is not as easy to reach compared to other beaches due to rough roads and accessibility issues which has led to the beach being dubbed St Lucia’s ‘Forgotten Beach’.

 If you are willing to put in the effort to reach it, you will be rewarded with spectacular views and breathtaking turtle-watching opportunities.

 4. Coconut Bay

-On the doorstep of the Coconut Bay Beach Resort & Spa, you have a mile-long stretch of beach where the turtles seasonally come to nest.
+Right on the doorstep of the Coconut Bay Beach Resort & Spa, you’ll find a mile-long stretch of beach where the turtles seasonally come to nest.

 Near the beaches of Soufriere is a popular sea turtle diving spot known as Fairyland.

 Fairyland is located just off the cliff face known as West Pointe which is just south of Anse Chastanet Beach.